 Representative Votes To Protect Character of Boca

-- Opposed commercial rezoning of city-owned Wildflower property; held Waterfront Visioning Session with residents to develop plan for recreational, green space and pedestrian promenade that is being implemented in new Wildflower Park (July 2016, Ord.
+- Opposed commercial rezoning of city-owned Wildflower property; held Waterfront Visioning Session with residents to develop plan for recreational, green space and pedestrian promenade that has been implemented in new Wildflower Park (July 2016, Ord.
 5353)

 - Preserved character of barrier island by implementing height limits near single-family residences (March 2017, Ord.
 5384)

 - Voted repeatedly against beachfront development east of A1A because of impact to dunes and sea life (2019)

 - First council member to call for more meaningful open space downtown and led vote to increase open space requirements (Dec.
 2015)